Inevitabby/notes/ABOUT.md

 In unrelated news, the source of the incessant click-clacking keyboard driving you insane during lecture has yet to be found.

-When I want to upload my note(s) to [this Codeberg repository](https://codeberg.org/inevitabby/notes/), I just add them to a subfolder named `markdown` inside a parent folder, like so:
+When I want to upload my note(s) to [this GitLab repository](https://gitlab.com/inevitabby/notes/), I just add them to a subfolder named `markdown` inside a parent folder, like so:
 ```
 |-cs1300
 |---markdown